 Travels from the U.K.Contact

-Expertise: Women in Tech and STEM, Using AI to change culture, Diversity, Storytelling.
+Expertise: Women in Tech and STEM, Diversity, Storytelling.

 More recently, working with Google to engage girls with computer programming and get interested in pursing careers in computer science.
 She was key to their Made With Code initiative wherein 50,000 programmable LEDS installed on 56 Christmas trees in President’s Park were coded by girls across the United States.